William Miller, Lord Glenlee

-Sir William Miller, Lord Glenlee, 2nd baronet of Glenlee, FRSE (1755-1846) was a Scottish advocate, law lord and landowner.
+Sir William Miller, 2nd Baronet, Lord Glenlee, FRSE FSSA (1755–1846) was a Scottish advocate, judge, and landowner.

 Life

 He was born on 12 August 1755 the only son of Sir Thomas Miller, Lord Glenlee by his first wife, Margaret Murdoch.
 He was educated at the High School in Edinburgh then studied law at the University of Edinburgh.
 He passed the Scottish bar and became an advocate in 1777.

-He was briefly the Member of Parliament for Edinburgh, 1780-1781, when he was unseated by a petition.
+He was briefly the Member of Parliament for Edinburgh, 1780-1781, when he was unseated by a petition, which then passed the seat to Laurence Dundas.
 He became Clerk of the Justiciary in 1783.

+In 1781 he was the first "Admitted Fellow" of the Society of Scottish Antiquaries.

 In 1783 he was a co-founder of the Royal Society of Edinburgh.
 He served as the Society's Vice President from 1816 until 1846.
 In 1789 on the death of his father, he inherited the baronetcy.
-In 1795 (already a baronet) he was given the title Lord Glenlee, as a law lord, the same title which his father had held.
+In 1795 (already a baronet) he was elected a Senator of the College of Justice, in place of Alexander Murray, Lord Henderland and adopted the title "Lord Glenlee", the same title which his father had held.

 His Edinburgh townhouse was at 17 Browns Square.

-He retired in 1840 and died on 9 May 1846 at his country mansion at Barskimming.
+He retired in 1840 and died on 9 May 1846 at his country mansion at Barskimming on the Ayrshire coast.
 He is buried in a vault in the north-east corner of New Calton Burial Ground in Edinburgh.